JDamianCabello/.NetCoreServer/README.md

     }

 ## Database
+To build the database can make a new SQLite database with this structure:

+    -- TABLE
+    CREATE TABLE "Users" (
+        "Id" TEXT NOT NULL CONSTRAINT "PK_Users" PRIMARY KEY, "Name" TEXT NOT NULL,
+        "IsAdmin" INTEGER NOT NULL
+    );
+    CREATE TABLE "__EFMigrationsHistory" (
+        "MigrationId" TEXT NOT NULL CONSTRAINT "PK___EFMigrationsHistory" PRIMARY KEY, "ProductVersion" TEXT NOT NULL
+    );

+Or use the Migration class.
+In Visual Studio open the console and run the following command:
+> update-Database

+For delete the migration use:
+> remove-migration

+To update the migration go to /Migrations/20200911090205_InitialCreate.cs and write your tables in the Up method.

+We have a SqLiteOperator in the server (Server/Database/SqLiteOperator.cs) to manage SQLite databases.
+U can do all u want with databases here, I just include a Users CRUD.
+If need more info about program new functionalitys check [this link](https://www.learnentityframeworkcore.com/).

 When server aren't in debug mode will check if user exist in the database.

 To manage database put server in debug mode (Remember config file) and use the Manage database option in menu.